 Code of conduct

-The LeasePlan Code of Conduct more than covers the principles of the Dutch Banking Code (2010) with respect to moral ethical conduct.
+The new updated LeasePlan Code of Conduct has been implemented as per 21 January 2015.
+It more than covers the principles of the Dutch Banking Code (2015) and the related Social Charter with respect to moral ethical conduct.